shreyashguptas/ConvertShift/documentation/project-overview.md

 # File Converter Project Overview

 ## Project Goal
 The File Converter is a web application designed to provide users with a simple and efficient way to convert files between different formats.
-It features a modern web interface with a sidebar navigation for easy access to different tools, starting with image compression capabilities.
+It features a modern web interface with a sidebar navigation for easy access to different tools, starting with the Image Compressor.

 ## Core Features
 - File upload functionality with drag-and-drop support